tnevolin/FO2FairPlay/README.md

 # AC, DT, DR simplification

+*NOT Implemented*

 There are a lot combat calculation parameters in game those make it quite unplayable without consulting weapon/armor parameters table and calculator.
 They are definitely redundant and I believe these parameters should be simplified as much as possible to be intuitive enough.

 Good example of such simplification is [FO2Tweaks Damage mod](https://forums.bgforge.net/viewtopic.php?f=26&p=388).
 It ties ammo DT/DR modifier, ammor damage modifier, and armor DT/DR all together removing unnecessary variable clutter.

+I would like to continue this path giving simple meaning to different game parameters allowing players to estimate their corresponding effect without use of item parameter tables and heavy formulas.

+## Proposed approach

+### Accuracy and AC

+Accuracy is an ability to hit the target.
+AC is a corresponding counter for it: an ability to disrupt opponent's aiming and worsen their accuracy.
+Accuracy grows with the skill advancement as game progresses.
+So should the armor AC to play natural counter and restrict accuracy from skyroketing beyond 200% beyond which skill investment is useless.
+To put it differently, player invests into combat skill to overcome evergrowing opponents' AC.

+With that in mind armor AC should grow proportionally to its percieved "strength" but should not go higher than say 20%-30%.
+Vanilla does a pretty good job on that except some types of leather armor somehow are more AC protective than metal armor.
+That probably should be corrected.

+### Armor DT and DR

+I agree with FO2Tweaks Damage mod that these parameters are completely redundant.
+Granted they work different ways but nobody largely care.
+Better armor should provide better protection on average, that's all.
+Luckily, the same FO2Tweaks Damage mod made ammo DR mod affecting both DT and DR synchronized way.
+So either of them can be easily discarded.
+From one hand, DR seems like an armor natural *impact stopping* property nullifying damage below certain threshold.
+From another, it would be notiriously difficult to balance against quite variative enemy damage range.
+This is especially risky in combination with weapon mods introducing weapons with new damage ranges.
+DR in its turn is just a self explanatory number of proportional damage reduction working well with any weapon damage range.

+Taking that FO designers paid closer attention to armor DR and was quite conservative about DT, I would keep armor DT out of scope leaving only DR as game wide defensive parameter affected by armor, derived stats, drugs, etc.

+### Ammo AC mod, DR mod and damage mod

+I agree with FO2Tweaks Damage mod author that all of these parameters are pulled out of ass.
+Especially AC mod one.
+It is easy to imagine ammo type affects armor penetration and delivered damage but affecting chance to hit???
+It does not make much sense in vanilla anyway.
+Most ammo types have zero or negligible AC mod.
+If you also pay attention to that same weapon AP and non-AP ammo variations have *same* AC mod (5mm, .44 Magnum, 10mm AP, Flamethrower fuel, HN Needler cartridge) then it becomes clear that designers actually used *ammo* AC mod to adjust corresponding *weapon* accuracy.
+Conclusion: it is safe and much clearer to exclude AC mod from game mechanics.

+Optionally, weapons using ammo with originally high negative AC mod can be assigned "weapon accurate" perk to compensate for disabling AC mod parameter.